|

 |||||||

-Details: Postdoctoral research project with Kenneth Scheve and David Stasavage Funding: Stanford University and New York University Duration: September 2013 - April 2016 Summary Studying the evolution of income inequality requires information on taxation measures.
+Details: Postdoctoral research project with Ken Scheve and David Stasavage Funding: Stanford University and New York University Duration: 2013 - 2016 Studying the evolution of income inequality requires information on taxation measures.
 This project seeks to track and understand historical top rates of income taxes in twenty developed countries from 1816 (or the date of national independence) until today.
-Data The database was compiled by consulting original legislation and fiscal documents for each of the twenty countries of interest.
+The database was compiled by consulting original legislation and fiscal documents for each of the twenty countries of interest.
 The final data and the related codebook can be found here.

 Citation: Federica Genovese, Kenneth Scheve & David Stasavage.
 Comparative Income Taxation Database.
 2016.
 Stanford University Libraries SSDS Social Science Data Collection.